 Maximum Flow (MAXFLOx on the MAXFLOW input card).
 A nonzero maximum flow criterion, specified for each blended outlet in cubic meters per second, is honored regardless of its effect on temperature or any other minimum flow criterion.
 Inputs less than zero are changed to zero, which is interpreted as the absence of a maximum flow criterion.

 Minimum Flow or Minimum Flow Fraction (MINFRCx on the MINFRAC input card).
 This input, specified for each outlet, can be used to specify a minimum flow rate or a minimum flow fraction.
-To specify a minimum flow rate, the input is negative and its absolute value is interpreted as a minimum flow rate in cubic meters per second.
+To specify a minimum flow rate, the input is negative, and its absolute value is interpreted as a minimum flow rate in cubic meters per second.
 A minimum flow fraction is specified as a value between 0.0 and 1.0 and interpreted as the fraction of the total sum of all specified flows through outlets in the blending group.
 Values greater than 1.0 are set to 1.0.
 The blending algorithm attempts to honor all minimum flow criteria, but these criteria are subservient to the more important minimum head, maximum head, maximum flow, and priority inputs.
 If the priority is such that the outlet is not chosen to be used, the minimum flow criterion for that outlet is not honored.
 In addition, outlets that are high and dry (not under water) or that do not meet their minimum or maximum head criteria cannot have their minimum flows fulfilled.

 Table 56.
 Description of user-specified inputs in the w2_selective.npt file for blending when SELECTC=’USGS’ (Rounds and Buccola, 2015)